Akrog/evershort/README.md

 0.x.x (2016-03-xx)

-- Fix note navigation problem with j and k
+- Fix note navigation problem with j and k.
 - Fix problem with / shortcut on focussed note.
+- Fix problem to enter notes with the l key when notes were too big.

 0.1.1 (2016-03-19)